Melisende Psalter

-The Melisende Psalter (London, British Library, Egerton MS 1139) is an illuminated manuscript commissioned around 1135 in the crusader Kingdom of Jerusalem, probably by Fulk, King of Jerusalem for his wife Queen Melisende.
+The Melisende Psalter (London, British Library, Egerton MS 1139) is an illuminated manuscript commissioned around 1135 in the crusader Kingdom of Jerusalem, probably by King Fulk for his wife Queen Melisende.
 It is a notable example of Crusader art, which resulted from a merging of the artistic styles of Roman Catholic Europe, the Eastern Orthodox Byzantine Empire and the art of the Armenian illuminated manuscript.

 Seven scribes and illuminators, working in the scriptorium built by the crusaders in the Church of the Holy Sepulchre in Jerusalem, were involved in the creation of the psalter.
 It measures 21.6 centimetres by 14 centimetres.

 This manuscript forms part of the Egerton Collection in the British Library in London.

 The New Testament cycle

-The first twenty-four illustrations (on each side of the first twelve folios) depict scenes from the New Testament.
-New Testament images were commonly found at the beginning of western psalters, unlike in eastern psalters, but in this case the images depict scenes more common in the Eastern Orthodox liturgy.
+The first twenty-four illustrations, on each side of the first twelve folios, depict scenes from the New Testament.
+New Testament images were commonly found at the beginning of western psalters, unlike in eastern psalters.
+In this case, the images depict scenes more common in the Eastern Orthodox liturgy.

 The scenes depicted are the Annunciation, Visitation, the Nativity, the Adoration of the Magi, the Presentation of Jesus at the Temple, the Baptism of Jesus, the Temptation of Christ, the Transfiguration, the Raising of Lazarus, the triumphal entry into Jerusalem (see illustration), the Last Supper, the Washing of the Feet, the Agony in the Garden, the Betrayal of Judas, the Crucifixion of Jesus, the Descent from the Cross, the Lamentation, the Harrowing of Hell, the Three Marys at the Tomb, and the Deesis.

 These illustrations were made by an illuminator named Basilius, who signed the last illustration (pictured above) Basilius me fecit (Latin for "Basilius made me"), and is the only named illuminator or scribe of this manuscript.
-Nothing is known about Basilius, but because of his Greek name it has been suggested that he was a Byzantine artist; it is also possible that he was a western artist who had been trained in a Greek style, maybe in Constantinople; or he may have been an Armenian Catholic, familiar with both Catholic and Orthodox traditions.
+Nothing is known about Basilius.
+Because of his Greek name it has been suggested that he was a Byzantine artist.
+It is also possible that he was a western artist who had been trained in a Greek style, maybe in Constantinople.
+Or, he may have been an Armenian Catholic, familiar with both Catholic and Orthodox traditions.

 The calendar

 Folios 13-21 contain the calendar, which is strikingly similar to psalter calendars produced in England in the same period.
 It appears to be based on a calendar of St. Swithun's church in Winchester.
-The calendar is filled with English saint days rather than those more popular in Jerusalem, and one name, St. Martin of Tours, a saint popular throughout Europe, is written in gold, for unknown reasons.
+The calendar is filled with English saint days rather than those more popular in Jerusalem.
+One name, St. Martin of Tours, a saint popular throughout Europe, is written in gold, for unknown reasons.

 Three crusader-specific dates are mentioned in the calendar: the capture of Jerusalem on July 15, the death of Baldwin II on August 21, and the death of his wife Morphia on October 1.
-Each month also has a medallion with a sign of the Zodiac, illustrated in a Romanesque style with heavy Islamic influences.
+Each month has a medallion with a sign of the Zodiac, illustrated in a Romanesque style with heavy Islamic influences.